eheperson/rpp-p/README.md

 add_executable(temp temp.cpp)

 # Step 2 : adding binary tree to the search path (CMakeLists.txt line:35)
-# if you will not use rppnConfig.h in your executable, this step is unnecessary.
+# if you will not use rpppConfig.h in your executable, this step is unnecessary.
 target_include_directories(temp PUBLIC "${PROJECT_BINARY_DIR}")

 # Example to adding modules path to search path for new executable (CMakeLists.txt line:41)